aws-samples/non-profit-blockchain/ngo-identity/README.md

 --id.attrs "fullname='Bob D Donor':ecert,role=ngo_donor:ecert"
 ```

-## Steps 2-4 - Deploy a Cognito User Pool, Lambda and API Gateway
+## Steps 2-3 - Deploy a Cognito User Pool, and API Gateway routes
-In this step we deploy the Cognito User Pool, API Gateway and the Lambda function that will invoke transactions on the blockchain network.
-The API Gateway defines three routes:
+In this step we deploy the Cognito User Pool, and API Gateway routes that require authentication with the Cognito User Pool.
+API Gateway will fulfill these routes using the Lambda function that was deployed in [Part 6](../ngo-lambda/README.md).
+The new API Gateway routes are:

 * /donors - returns information about all donors.
 This route is available to all authenticated users
 * /donorsmanager - same as the above route, but restricted to authenticated users with the necessary attributes